Share article:

 One simple solution, many big benefits

-Sending SMS via email is quick, easy and affordable.
+Sending text messages via email is quick, easy, and cost-effective.
 Think of it like a short-cut.
-With the right authorizations in place, your team can bypass the SMS portal to get urgent messages out to customers using the email platform they know and love.
+With the right authorisations in place, your team can bypass the SMS portal to get urgent messages out to customers using the email platform they know and love.

-And, because it saves time – without costing any more than sending SMS via the web portal – it can end up leaving your business better off.
+And, because it saves time and isn’t more expensive than sending SMS via the web portal, it can end up leaving your business better off.